ony-boom/mms/README.md

-# A music player, web-based
+# A local music player, web-based

 This is still a work in progress, yet it is functional.